iturdikulov/notes/Pycharm.md

 ---
 external: https://www.jetbrains.com/pycharm/
 date: 2023-03-15
-sr-due: 2023-12-28
-sr-ease: 270
-sr-interval: 225
 tags:
   - inbox
   - software
 ---

+# PyCharm

-# PyCharm: the Python IDE for Professional Developers by JetBrains
+The Python IDE for Professional Developers by JetBrains

 Integrated development environment (IDE) used for programming in Python.
 It provides code analysis, a graphical debugger, an integrated unit tester,